drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 * `"new node"` is a substring allowing to further filter the matching log lines (`walt log show` would accept any regular expression here).

+In this example the log line indicates that the new node has been named `node-f26782`.
+The hex chars are taken from the right side of the node's mac address.
 As soon as the node is identified, it is strongly advised to rename it.
 A naming scheme such as `<type>-<location>-<id>` is handy.
 For instance, considering the node is in room 412:
 ```